Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Sims 4 is the latest addition to one of the most famous game series ever, the Sims.
 This timeless title certainly rose above its prequels with a few brilliant innovations.

-How to fix the error code 22 in Sims 4
+How can I fix the Sims 4 error code 22 on PC?

-- Quit the game and stop the Sims 4 process in Task manager.
+1. Quit the game and stop the Sims 4 process in Task Manager.
+If it’s already closed, skip to step 2.

-- After new save is created, move old saves from desktop Save folder one by one and try them out.
+8. After new save is created, move your old saves from the desktop Saves folder, one by one, to the newly generated Saves folder.

 If your game for no apparent reason crashed while autosave was performing, the save file may be corrupted.
 For that purpose, we advise you to perform more often manual saves.